EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-admin-controller.md

 can access to them through the `getArgument()` method or via the array access provided by the `GenericEvent` class.

-The following example shows how to implement with an event subscriber the same example used in the previous section (set the `slug` property of the `BlogPost`entity before persisting it):
+The following example shows how to use an event subscriber to implement the same example used in the previous section (set the `slug` property of the `BlogPost` entity before persisting it):

 ```php
 namespace AppBundle\EventListener;